Olliekse/Russiamesto/README.md

 - font-smoothing and text-size adjust properties;
 - optimizeLegibility text-rendering;
 - A maximum resolution of 1280px, a minimum of 320px and minor breakpoints in-between;
-- hover effects;
+- hover and popup window effects;
-- JavaScript functions, variable declarations and listeners.
+- JavaScript functions, loops, variable declarations and listeners.

 ## Envisaged improvements